zhaoyiyi/chat/README.md

 A simple local client using openai api

-note: this is a pure for end solution, be careful with your api key
+note: this is a pure frontend solution, be careful with your api key

 To start: